 In this post, we will provide you with tactics, methods and best practices of tracking the offline impact of your social media efforts.

-This sounds obvious, however, many businesses are not even checking their social media analytics, or if they are, they are treating the analytics similar to PPC or SEO – which is a mistake.
+This sounds obvious, however, many businesses are not even checking their social media insights or analytics, or if they are, they are treating the analytics similar to PPC or SEO – which is a mistake.